mna/setupjs/README.md

 # Example Setup For Javascript Development

 Run `npm install` in the root directory to install all dependencies.
 This setup is highly opinionated and personal, YMMV.
-Hopefully it will be relevant for a couple weeks.
+Hopefully it will stay relevant for a couple weeks.
 It provides the following:

 * ES2015 support via `babel` (including polyfill)
 * Type-checking via `flow`
 * Linting via `eslint`
-* Browserify-based build system
+* npm- and browserify-based build system (i.e. no gulp/grunt/etc.)
 * Templating via `jade`
 * CSS preprocessor via `sass`
 * Minified production builds for HTML, CSS and JS (via `uglifyjs`)
 * Separate javascript bundles for "major" dependencies (e.g. `babel-polyfill` is in a separate file from the app's code)
 * Source maps generated for development build
+* Tests via `mocha`

 ## Directory Layout